Kimiblock/moeOS.config/readme.md

 # moeOS.Config

 An automatically generated package to configure Arch Linux.
 Simple and easy to use.
-Provides better NVIDIA Optimus configuration.
+Provides better switchable graphics and printing configuration.

 ---